 An ad man forced into a futuristic war finds himself trapped in a time loop.
 But is it aliens … or divine punishment?

-What happens in Edge of Tomorrow
+What is Edge of Tomorrow about?

 Major Bill Cage (Tom Cruise) is serving in the US Military … media relations team, that is.
 After peddling the lie that anyone can become a super soldier without training, he finds himself conscripted into a war against aliens.
 There’s just one problem: Cage keeps dying – repeatedly.